fetchai/dragonberry-fetchhub/README.md

 This repository contains a fork of the `fetchd` application that has had the dragonberry security patch applied.

-Due to the nature of the security vunerability, we want to keep information about this vunerability limited to a need to know basis.
-This effort is being coordinated across a number of other ecosystem chains.

-- **Please DO NOT discuss this on group channels**
-- **If you have questions or comments please contact members of the Fetch.ai team via Discord DM**

 ## Formal Disclosure

 Shortly after this patch has been applied across the ecosystem, formal disclosures will begin.
 Ultimately this will mean that a `v0.10.7` upgrade will be released and will go through the formal governance proposal process.